-Sex addiction is one of several possible terms used to describe patterns of sexual conduct, sexual thought and/or sexual fantasy that seriously impair a person’s ability to maintain a sense of well-being or to follow a stable daily routine.
-In the U.S., there is no standard definition for this form of behavioral addiction, and the medical community has not formulated a consistent treatment regime for affected individuals.
-In a study review published in 2014 in the Journal of Sex & Marital Therapy, researchers from three U.S. institutions examined the options for sex addiction treatment.
+Sex addiction is one of several possible terms used to describe patterns of sexual conduct, sexual thought, or sexual fantasy that seriously impair a person’s ability to maintain a sense of well-being or to follow a stable daily routine.
+In the U.S., there is no standard definition for this behavioral addiction, and the medical community has not formulated a consistent treatment regime for affected individuals.
+In a study review published in 2014 in the Journal of Sex & Marital Therapy, researchers from three U.S. institutions examined treatments for sex addiction.

 Sex Addiction and Behavioral Addiction

 Behavioral addiction is an officially recognized form of addiction that centers on excessive, dysfunctional participation in pleasurable activities not directly associated with the consumption of alcohol, drugs, or medications.
 Despite the lack of damaging substance use, a person dealing with this form of addiction develops some of the core chemical and physical brain changes associated with substance addiction.
 They also develop related patterns of harmful, addiction-supporting behavior that largely mimic the behaviors of people affected by substance addiction.

 In the U.S., the American Psychiatric Association (APA) plays a lead role in setting the accepted terms for diagnosing behavioral addictions and alcohol-, drug- and medication-related addictions.
 As of late 2014, the APA has only defined the diagnostic terms for a single form of behavioral addiction: gambling disorder.
 In the U.S., there is no single set of criteria used to identify the symptoms of sex addiction.
 This is true partly because doctors and researchers seeking to identify affected individuals must be careful not to include highly sexually active people who don’t suffer a decline in well-being or experience a diminished ability to maintain generally functional lifestyles.